MaisEid/aws-serverless/README.md

 2. Time and cost for scalability
 3. Time to be in the market

-This repository contains 3 examples for aws-serverless integrated with different data source
+This repository contains 3 examples for using using serverless architecture in building RESTfull API connected to the following data sources
-* non-sql DB Dynamo DB
+* NoSQL DB (Dynamo DB )
-* sql DB Postgres hosted in AWS via AWS-RDS service
+* SQL DB (Postgres) hosted in AWS via AWS-RDS service
 * AWS-Cloudsearch